imrafaelmerino/java-fun/docs/README.md

 proven to cause more bugs in our code.
 This is vital to do Property Based Testing.

-You can create any generator just implementing the interface _Gen_.
-Nevertheless there are a lot predefined generators you can use.
+You can create any generator just by implementing the interface _Gen_.
+Nevertheless there are a lot of predefined generators you can use.
 Let's go over them.

 ### <a name="ptg"><a/> Primitive Types Generators